-HIMC 1800 Legal Aspects of Health Information
+HIMC 1800 Credits Legal Aspects of Health Information

 This course covers the application of legal principles, policies, regulations, and standards for the control and usage of consent and release of Information forms used in medical facilities.
 Ethical and bioethical practices will be explored.
 An overview of current health legislation will be included.
-(Prerequisites: BTEC 1001, online tutorial or the instructor; permission is required when the course is offered online, HIMC 1840, College level reading skills, appropriate score on RCTC placement test or completion of appropriate developmental course with grade of C or better).
+(Prerequisites: BTEC 1001, online tutorial or the instructors permission is required when the course is offered online.
+College level reading skills, appropriate score on RCTC placement test or completion of appropriate developmental course with grade of C or better).
+(Co-requisites: HIMC 1840).
 (3 C/2 lect, 1 lab).

-HIMC 1810 ICD-9-CM Coding
+HIMC 1810 Credits ICD-9-CM Coding